-Under the Affordable Care Act, mental health services are considered an essential health benefit.
-All health plans sold through state marketplaces and that meet minimum coverage requirements are required to offer mental health services, including treatment for substance use disorders.
+Under the Affordable Care Act (ACA), mental health services are considered an essential health benefit.
+All health plans sold through state marketplaces that meet minimum coverage requirements are required to offer mental health services, including treatment for substance use disorders.
 However, each health insurance plan will have its own terms, with some plans providing better coverage than others.

 As of the time of this writing, 43 states required insurance providers to cover substance abuse treatment.
 This is in addition to the ACA requirements.
 This means that most states require health insurance providers to cover substance abuse treatment, even if the ACA is repealed.

 In-Network vs. Out-of-Network Insurance for Addiction Treatment

 Some health insurance plans require you to go to an in-network treatment center to receive covered treatment while others allow you to choose your own treatment program.
 It is usually less expensive to choose an in-network treatment program when one is available.
 Each plan’s in-network providers list is different, so it is important to check with your insurance provider to determine in-network providers.